 Strategies For Grafting Fruit Trees | Your Small Kitchen Garden You’re looking at scions set in the split stump of a small branch that conveniently sprouted two seasons ago.
 This graft points into a space that could really use a low branch.
 Notice the leaf buds where the scions meet the stump.
 The most rapid growth occurs around leaf buds, so the design of the graft encourages the scion to grow into the stump.
 It’s pruning and grafting time in my small kitchen garden, as it must be for nearly everyone in hardiness zone 6 and lower (north of zone 6).
+But time is running out.
 My last five posts have been about grafting and pruning.
 Harvesting Stock for Scions You can harvest grafting stock all winter and store it until you’re ready to work.
 If I have a lot of grafting to do, I focus on it almost exclusively until pruning season is drawing to a close.
 Graft onto Thin Branches I like to graft onto very small branches—ones that are about a half inch in diameter.
 Graft to Larger Branches The grafting technique I use is very easy to duplicate.
 Align bark.

 Milk Thistle Benefits Milk thistle has been used medicinally for hundreds of years.
 It is believed to be one of the most popular and effective herbs for the treatment of liver related diseases such as hepatitis and cirrhosis, and gallbladder disorders.
 Research in the US and Germany suggest that milk thistle is also invaluable in the treatment of damage and side effects caused by pharmaceutical drugs, anesthetics and poisoning.
 It is also useful in the treatment of psoriasis.
 Background The milk thistle is a flowering herb related to the daisy and ragweed family.
 The religious connection is from when people believed the milk that dripped from the thistle came from the dripped milk of the Virgin Mary while she breast-fed Jesus.
 Its flowering head can be a purple or reddish color and is often seen as an annoying, fast growing weed which can reach heights of 4 – 10 feet.
 Milk Thistle and the Liver It is Silymarin that gives milk thistle its healthy properties and has such a beneficial effect on the liver.
 Peter